supaFool/TarotBuddy/README.md

 ==================
 Tarot Buddy Beta.
 Build - Fortune Telling Software.

+# Picking up where I let off.
+### If you already have the app then you are going to be impressed.
+There are so many new thing coming.
+Cureently I am working on getting all the loading done properly.
+Thats the biggest holdup.

 ## Features
 >* Personalized Tarot Reading
 >* Look through Hi-Res Tarot Decks